holdenlee/notebook/posts/tcs/machine_learning/reinforcement_learning/rl.md

 Grow the search tree selectively.
 How to use this idea for backups?

 Focus on the states and actions that might immediately follow the current state.

+## 8.8 Monte Carlo Tree Search

+Start with an single-node tree at the start state.
+Each iteration:

+1. Selection: select a node in the current tree, e.g. by UCB.
+2. Expansion: from the node by adding nodes as children.
+3. Simulation: Rollout a complete game from a leaf node, according to rollout policy.
+4. Backpropagation: Result is backed up for nodes in the tree visited during the iteration.

+Question: how to deal with probabilistic choices by opponent?
+How to backprop?

 # 8 Generalization and function approximation (v1)